Pancreatic Neuroendocrine Tumor

 A pancreatic neuroendocrine tumor is a rare type of cancer that starts in the pancreas.
-It is often called a pancreatic NET.
+It's often called a pancreatic NET, or a PNET.

 The pancreas is an organ that’s behind the stomach and in front of the spine.
 It’s a gland that has 2 main parts:

 - The endocrine pancreas.
-This makes hormones, such as insulin, that are released into the blood.
+This part makes hormones, like insulin, that are released into the blood.

 Most cancers that start in the pancreas are exocrine cancers.
+Endocrine tumors are much less common and tend to be easier to treat.
 Endocrine tumors of the pancreas are covered here.

 The hormone-making cells of the pancreas bunch together in small clusters all over the pancreas.
 These clusters are called islets of Langerhans.
 When a tumor forms in one of these islets, it’s called a pancreatic NET.
-These tumors can be either not cancer (benign) or cancer (malignant).
-Both types can cause serious health problems.
+These tumors can be either cancer (malignant) or not cancer (benign).
+But both types can cause serious health problems.

 - Gastrinoma.
 Gastrin is a hormone that causes the stomach to make acid to help digest food.
 A tumor in gastrin-making cells is called a gastrinoma.
-About half of these tumors are cancer.
+Most of these tumors are cancer.

 - Insulinoma.
 This tumor starts in the cells that make insulin.
 Insulin helps control the amount of sugar (glucose) in the blood.
-Most of these tumors are not cancer.
+Most of these tumors grow slowly and are not cancer.

 - Glucagonoma.
-Glucagon also plays a role in the amount of glucose in the blood.
-It increases the amount of glucose present.
+Glucagon increases the amount of glucose in the blood.
 A glucagonoma starts in a group of glucagon-making cells.
 Most of them are cancer.

 - VIPoma.
-These tumors start in cells that make vasoactive intestinal peptides.
-They make hormones that control the balance of water in your body.
-Most of them are cancer.
+These tumors start in cells that make vasoactive intestinal peptide (VIP).
+VIP controls the balance of water in your body.
+Most VIPomas are cancer.

 - Somatostatinoma.
-Somatostatin is a hormone that stops the body from making other hormones, such as insulin and gastrin.
+Somatostatin is a hormone that stops the body from making other hormones, like insulin, gastrin, and growth hormone.
 Most of these tumors are cancer.

 These tumors may be called functional NETs because they make hormones.
+They cause symptoms based on the type of hormone they make.
 The most common types are gastrinomas and insulinomas.

 What causes a pancreatic neuroendocrine tumor?

 These tumors are fairly rare.
-Healthcare providers aren’t exactly sure why people develop them.
+Healthcare providers don't know why people develop them.

 Who is at risk for a pancreatic neuroendocrine tumor?